AlfredoMartins/phone-task-testing/readme.md

 ### Error cases:
 Error code operations for adding new phone:
-- 409 Conflit: Duplicate phone now allowed.
+- `409 Conflit`: Duplicate phone now allowed.
-- 422 Unprocessable Entity: Parameters not passed correctly or malformated.
+- `422 Unprocessable Entity`: Parameters not passed correctly or malformated.
-- 400 Bad Request: In case any other error occur.
+- `400 Bad Request`: In case any other error occur.

 ### Query phone informatione <a name = "query_phone_information"></a>